EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 Save the changes with the command `CTRL + O` and then exit the [Nano text editor](https://www.nano-editor.org/) with the command `CTRL + X`.

-To enable the changes made, you will need to source the`~/.bashrc` file, executing the following command:
+To enable the changes made, you will need to source the `~/.bashrc` file, executing the following command:

 ```bash
 source ~/.bashrc
 ```

-##### 4.3.2.1.
+##### 4.3.1.2.
 Installation on the Windows Native File System

 ![WINDOWS](https://img.shields.io/badge/WINDOWS-blue)